ulflor/wavepacket/doc/tutorials/plotting.md

 # Plotting wave functions and density operators

-This tutorial teaches some basics about plotting Wavepacket states.
+This tutorial teaches some basics about plotting quantum states in Wavepacket.

 ## Basics of plotting with Matplotlib

 The standard for plotting under Python is Matplotlib, see `https://matplotlib.org` for the full documentation.
 However, while Matplotlib is powerful and flexible, it does not behave uniformly in all environments.
-Hence, before we plot any wave function, we should manage to plot a simple line first.
+Before we plot any wave function, we should therefore get a simple line plotted first.

 Consider the following code